Keeping the Faith

 (And here’s a surprise ending that maybe you saw coming, but I sure didn’t …

-Once I finished writing this piece, I realized the alternate title should be called “A Letter to Myself“.
+Once I finished writing this piece, I realized the alternate title *should have* been called “A Letter to Myself“.
+Go figure.)

-Are you following your dreams?
+Are you making an effort to follow your dreams?
 Do you have some examples of Faith in action?

 Hit me up in the Comments —